abhi-sathvika/recipes-and-ratings/README.md

 ### Univariate Graph Analysis

-<iframe src="assets/avg-rating-distribution.html" width="800" height="600" frameborder="0"></iframe>
+<iframe src="assets/n-steps-distribution.html" width="800" height="600" frameborder="0"></iframe>

-Analysis: This histogram displays the distribution of average ratings, showing a significant concentration of ratings near 5.
-The trend indicates that most entities have high average ratings, while lower ratings are relatively rare, suggesting a positive skew in the data.
+Analysis: This histogram displays the distribution of number of steps in recipes, showing a significant concentration of ratings near 10-15 steps.
+The trend indicates that most entities have fewer steps, while recipes with many steps are relatively rare, suggesting a right skew in the data.